-Ask an Agent is a regular monthly column that answers all your dilemmas about the business of photography– a sort of photography agony aunt.
+Ask an Agent is a regular monthly column answering your questions about the business of photography– the photography industry’s first Agony Aunt!

 If you have any questions you’d like to ask a photographers agent please send them to firstname.lastname@example.org.
 Questions can be on anything to do with the photography business, such as photoshoots, marketing, professional practice, pricing, contracts, legal stuff – anything!

 This month we have an interesting question about a client using images out of the agreed usage licence!

 “I did a shoot last year for a high street bank, with the final images being used in brochures and leaflets.
 The usage that the client actually asked for was printed literature, worldwide, 2 years.
 I’ve just noticed now though, that there are images of the brochures on the client’s website, with my images clearly on show.
 Do you think this is additional usage or included in the original usage?
 I have stated just this usage on the estimate and invoice and my terms do state that any additional usage needs to be negotiated.

 You’re right to question this and now you can see why it’s important to state clearly the usage on all correspondence and have business terms that cover you for things like this, so well done on that front!

 Although the images are appearing online in the context of the printed publication, this is still considered as online usage.
 Online is a separate media to printed literature and therefore not covered by the existing usage licence.